 1. Lack of Communication and Integration

 The biggest organisational risk facing companies today is a lack of communication and integration between teams.
-According to a report from Carnegie Mellon, the free flow of information throughout your organization allows employees to understand where they fit in the overall picture of the organization, instead of forcing each job into a silo.
+According to a report from Carnegie Mellon, the free flow of information throughout your organisation allows employees to understand where they fit in the overall picture of the organisation, instead of forcing each job into a silo.
 When you share information, it makes your workforce more flexible, since they can cross-train, collaborate, and gain new perspectives on how the company works.
 Good communication policy encourages your workers to pursue depth of expertise in their role and breadth of knowledge in how that role collaborates with other areas of the company.

-2. Prioritizing Rules Over Dialogue
+2. Prioritising Rules Over Dialogue

-According to the Harvard Business Review, one of the key failings of BP prior to the Deepwater Horizon disaster was prioritizing safety rules, at the expense of dialogue.
+According to the Harvard Business Review, one of the key failings of BP prior to the Deepwater Horizon disaster was prioritising safety rules, at the expense of dialogue.
 Workers throughout BP were given strict guidelines about how to perform their job safely, and those guidelines were immutable.
 In turn, employees became less inclined to talk with their supervisors about risks.
 Good companies focus on providing opportunities for dialogue, using guiding principles, not rules, to run the company.

 3. Cyber and Information Systems Compromises

-Of course, companies are thinking about cyber attacks from outside the organization.
+Of course, companies are thinking about cyber attacks from outside the organisation.
 However, your information systems network is only as strong as the practices of each of the company’s employees.
 In order to protect private information, make sure your employees understand the best practices for cybersecurity and why it’s important that they follow them.
 Chron found that poor internal cybersecurity controls was one of the biggest organisational risks companies face.

 4. Not Looking to the Future

 It’s easy to get caught up in the news of the moment and all the current goings on in your industry.
 When company leadership gets too myopic in their view of the marketplace, however, it becomes a risk for the company.
 Most successful companies of the past decade operate on long-term planning models that include predictive analytics, digital trends research, and geopolitical forecasting to influence business decisions.
-Looking to the future is a key component of being an agile, responsive organization.
+Looking to the future is a key component of being an agile, responsive organisation.